jhochwald/PowerShell-collection/UniFiTooling/README.md

 ### Examples

-I started to publich some dem use cases.
-So I decided to drop the samples here.
+I started to publich some demo use cases, so I decided to remove the samples here.

 ### Authors